 201.65 PROPERTY SEIZED SUBJECT TO FORFEITURE.
-Officers who seize property for forfeiture in accordance with Section 11470 of the Health and Safety Code shall notify the Asset Forfeiture Coordinator, Gang and Narcotics Division.
+Officers who seize property for forfeiture in accordance with Section 11470 of the Health and Safety Code must notify the Asset Forfeiture Coordinator, Gang and Narcotics Division (GND).

 201.70 COMPLAINTS MADE AGAINST ARMED FORCES PERSONNEL.
 A complaint against a member of the Armed Forces shall be reported on an Employee's Report, Form 15.07.00, except when the complaint results in an arrest or crime report.
 The Employee's Report shall be forwarded to the Liaison Officer, Detective Support and Vice Division.